SimBricks

 Techniques

-SimBricks runs component simulators as separate processes that communicate through message passing...
+SimBricks component simulators run as separate processes that communicate through message passing, enabling integration of simulators using arbitrary languages and simulation models.

 News